tinyabdu/school-management-system/README.md

 Student app
 ```

-admin app // teachers and school administration can add students and more about it
+admin app // teachers and school administration can add students and more about it</br>
 students app // students can login and see results, time table, event, even check books from library and use AI

 <sub>to learn more about flet check [click here](https://flet.dev/).</sub>